 Mobile crane operators move the control levels, foot pedals and manipulate the dials to operate the equipment.
 They are responsible for keeping their equipment maintained and safe.
 They do the cleaning, lubrication and do necessary repairs to their rigs.
 They must constantly inspect the crane cables and hooks for wear and make sure worn parts are replaced.
 The mobile crane operator ensures that weight loads and lifting capacities are not exceeded.

-A great source on crane operator certification that is widely recognized is the National Commission for the Certification of Crane Operators (NCCCO).
+A great source on crane operator training certification that is widely recognized is the National Commission for the Certification of Crane Operators (NCCCO).
 Visit their web site, download their qualification handbooks and check out their testing requirements for each category of crane operator.
 Our Crane Safety series of courses will help prepare you for many of the certification exams offered by the NCCCO and other certifying organizations, including our Crane Operator Training.